"Rogue One" locations include Iceland and the Maldives

 The igloo from the 1977 movie was dismantled, but again rebuilt for “Attack of the Clones,” and later restored by a fan.

-Iceland's otherworldy landscape is fast becoming the go-to destination for sci-fi movies, and "Rogue One" joins the club.
+The otherworldy landscape of Iceland is fast becoming the go-to destination for sci-fi movies, and “Rogue One” joined the club in 2016.

 The black sand beach of Reynisfjara, a wild stretch of North Atlantic coastline close to the small town of Vik and Iceland’s southernmost tip, stands in for the stormy planet of Eadu.